 Thank you for your interest in my research and in the PhD program at the AISSR of the University of Amsterdam.
 I am always interested in working with new PhD students.
 If you would like to work with me, please follow this protocol.

 How to apply?

 Secondly, you need to think about yourself.
 Do you have the brains, the ambitions and the right character to pursue a PhD trajectory?
-Did you belong to the top ten percent in your class?
-I expect a great deal of independence from my graduate students (and will make every effort to be available for advice).
+Did you belong to the top ten percent of your class?
+I expect a great deal of independence from my graduate students (but make every effort to be available for advice).
 I encourage students to pursue their own research questions within the realm of my interests, but also to be diligent, well-organized, and disciplined (also in terms of time management).

-The supervision always involve two, sometimes three supervisors.
+The supervision always involve two, but ocasionally three supervisors.
 Apart from face-to-face meetings with the supervisors, my PhD students are expected to take active part in the PhD Lab, i.e. a series of joint meetings of all PhD students of mine with me, as well in a wide array of meetings and seminars organized by the UvA’s Department of Sociology, its Program Group Political Sociology and multidisciplinary centers.

 - a short statement of motivation: why you are interested in the AISSR PhD program at UvA and working with me in particular?
 Also say a few words about your ultimate career goals;

 - a description of your academic and work background, with particular reference to your transcripts (attach a copy) and your past independent research experience;

 - a summary of your research plan in, say, two or three pages max. covering the social relevance of the project, the social-scientific puzzle you want to address, your theoretical argument, your research methods, and your planning;

 You are welcome to contact me, also if you need more information.